How to Apply a Shellac Finish to Plywood

 How Many Coats Of Shellac Should I Use?

 Shellac is best applied in several thin layers to achieve a smooth, grainy, glossy finish.
 Usually, between 3-4 coats of shellac are enough to produce the desired finish.
-You can apply more coats to cover blemishes or obtain a thicker finish, but you should avoid applying more than six.
-Similar to lacquer finishes, shellac can start to dissolve the underlayers the more you apply, so your stain or paint underneath can fade slightly after 6+ coats.
+You can apply more coats to cover blemishes or obtain a thicker finish, but you should avoid using more than six.
+Similar to lacquer finishes, shellac can start to dissolve the underlayers the more you use, so your stain or paint underneath can fade slightly after 6+ coats.

 Yes, you should always sand the wood surface before applying shellac.
-Not sanding wooden furniture before applying shellac will prevent the finish from sticking properly and can lead to a rougher, less durable finish.
+Not sanding wooden furniture before applying shellac will prevent the finish from sticking correctly and can lead to a rougher, less durable finish.
 When applying shellac as a pre-staining sealant, you can scuff sand the entire piece with an orbital sander.
 If you’re using shellac as a glossy finish after painting or staining, it’s best to lightly sand all surfaces by hand to avoid damaging the paintwork beneath.

 Summary: Things to Remember

-- Buff gently for a glossier finish, and rougher for a matte finish
+• Buff gently for a glossier finish and rougher for a matte finish